fixing australia human rights sustainable earth sustainable shelter terror australis association member log in

 Kerry Nettle is The Greens' Senator for New South Wales.
 Kerry "has been instrumental in developing The Greens response to the Howard government's anti-terrorism, 'security', and War-related legislation."

-Links to Kerry Nettle's contributions
+Links to some of Kerry Nettle's contributions

 Greens: Mr Michael Organ